Ultimate Guide to Tidy Your Home

 We all have belongings that remind us of moments in our life, beautiful moments and difficult or sad moments.
 Childhood memories, photos from travels, adventures and ex-lovers, an heirloom or gifts received.
 We are now going to make a choice about all these precious possessions.
 Remember that only you decide what you keep and what you let go.

 Collect.
 Collect all your sentimental items and again you can divide everything into subcategories (photos, postcards, letters, drawings etc.) and make piles.
-You have probably set aside some items during the process that have sentimental value to you and that you have not been able to make a decision about until now.
-Your wedding dress, a book or a souvenir.
+You have probably set aside some items during the process that have sentimental value to you and that you have not been able to decide about until now.
+Your wedding dress, a book, or a souvenir.
 Now is the time to make that decision.

 Choose.
-The question is, what do you want to bring with you in your future?
+TThe question is, what do you want to bring with you in your future?
 Making decisions about sentimental possessions can be challenging.
 I believe there are two important reasons for this: the feeling of guilt and the fear of loss of precious memories.
-It's good to realize that saying goodbye to stuff doesn't make you say goodbye to a person or momentum.
+It is good to realize that saying goodbye to stuff does not make you say goodbye to a person or momentum.
 These people and moments are in your heart.
-So ask your heart to help you choose joy.
-When it comes to photo albums or collections, I like to keep one or two items that represents a collection or period of time.
-You can also let go of gifts that don’t spark joy, gifts are expressions of love and kindness.
+So, ask your heart to help you choose joy.
+When it comes to photo albums or collections, I like to keep one or two items that represents a collection or period.
+You can also let go of gifts that do not spark joy, gifts are expressions of love and kindness.
 It is the moment of exchange that counts.